BoyBaykiller/IDKEngine/Readme.md

 Where $\overline{x}$ is the average of $x$ and $n$ the number of elements.

-For starters you could call `atomicAdd(SharedMem, value * (1.0 / n))` on shared memory, but atomics on floats is not a core feature, and as far as my testing goes, the following approach was no slower:
+For starters you could call `atomicAdd(SharedMem, value * (1.0 / n))` on shared memory, but atomics on floats is not a core feature and, as far as my testing goes, the following approach was no slower:
 ```glsl
 #define TILE_SIZE 16
 layout(local_size_x = TILE_SIZE, local_size_y = TILE_SIZE, local_size_z = 1) in;